darktorres/immich_duplicate_finder/README.md

 ### Docker setup

-If preferred, you can run Immich Duplicate Finder using the files in the `docker/` subfolder of the repository.
+If preferred, you can run Local Duplicate Finder using the files in the `docker/` subfolder of the repository.
 Download the `docker-compose.yml` and `Dockerfile`, and run `docker compose up -d`.
-Immich Duplicate Finder will be accessible at `localhost:8501`.
+Local Duplicate Finder will be accessible at `localhost:8501`.

 ## Initial Configuration

-After launching the app, you'll need to complete a simple initial configuration to connect "Immich Duplicate Finder" with your Immich server:
+After launching the app, you'll need to complete a simple initial configuration:

-1. **Specify Immich Server Address:** Upon first launching the app, in the sidebar, you'll be prompted to enter the address of your Immich server.
-This ensures that the "Immich Duplicate Finder" can communicate with your Immich installation.
+1. **Specify Local Folder Path:** Upon first launching the app, in the sidebar, you'll be prompted to enter the path to your local photo folder.
+This tells the "Local Duplicate Finder" where to look for images to analyze.

-2. **Generate an API Key:** Next, [generate an API key][immich-api-key] within your Immich app.
-This is a critical step for authenticating and securing communication between the "Immich Duplicate Finder" and the Immich server.

-4. **Enter the API Key into the Program:** Once you have your API key, enter it into the designated field in the "Immich Duplicate Finder" app.
-This links your specific Immich instance to the duplicate finder.

-5. **Data Persistence:** To streamline your experience, the server address and API key are securely saved in a database.
+2. **Data Persistence:** To streamline your experience, the folder path is securely saved in a local database.
 This means you won't need to re-enter this information every time you use the app, making future interactions quicker and more seamless.

 ## Disclaimer